LShuXin/node-auth-service/README.md

 # Node-Auth-Service

+[TOC]

-A Simple Token-Based User Authentication Service using JWT in Node JS and MongoDB.
+A Simple Token-Based User Authentication Service using JWT in Node JS and MongoDB/MySql.

 ## Description